LEGO Masters Australia

 Season 3 Episode 11 – Recap

-Tonight is the final fun challenge for our teams and all 5 jump out from beneath the roller door to a room of emptiness.
+Tonight on LEGO Masters is the final fun challenge for our teams and all 5 jump out from beneath the roller door to a room of emptiness.

 “Probably the easiest way to introduce today’s build is to open the next secret Brick Pit” – Hamish Blake.